Stop blaming the SAM tool. Do not repeat these six mistakes

-Here are the top reasons your tool fails you, and what you can do about it:
+Here are the top reasons your tool fails you and what you can do about it:

 Did you lay out your exact goals?
 Did you study your software metrics in-depth?
-Did you write down exact, micro-level things you want your tool to address?
-If instead of that you just paid for something that would "help you save money on cloud" or "help you manage licences", in generic terms, well, here's the top reason.
-Study your infrastructure, software, metrics, issues first, have a heat map and a detailed plan of action, then go to market.
+Did you write down clear, micro-level things you want your tool to address?
+If, instead of that, you just paid for something that would "help you save money on the cloud" or "help you manage licences", in generic terms, here's the top reason.
+Study your infrastructure, software, metrics, and issues first, have a heat map and a detailed action plan, and then go to market.

-By all means, look at the strengths of the tool first, and then study the shortcomings as well, and set your expectations straight.
+By all means, look at the tool's strengths first, then study the shortcomings, and set your expectations straight.
 Be prepared to build workarounds.
 Do not trust marketing materials.
-Rip it all apart, go out to the community and ask exact questions.
+Rip it all apart, go to the community and ask exact questions.
 To put things in perspective, even a question like "Does it do Oracle Middleware?" doesn't cut it.
-"Does it recognise components deployed by Oracle Enterprise Manager?" is the kind of questions you want to be asking.
+"Does it recognise components deployed by Oracle Enterprise Manager?" is the question you want to ask.
 Tools do not operate with abstract, "ballpark", "high-level", "holistic approach" smoke-and-mirror BS.
-Tools need good quality data, and the means to get it.
+Tools need good quality data and the means to get it.

 Do I even have to go there?
-If you put it out to tender without outlining your exact non-generic requirements, the vendors will compete by price, that's the rule of the game.
+The vendors will compete by price if you put it out to tender without outlining your exact non-generic requirements.
+That's the rule of the game.
 Cheaper does not mean better.
 Common sense, right?
 I wish.
-Cheaper amongst the few that solve your problems – that's a much better approach.
+A more affordable tool among the few that solve your problems is a much better approach.

 And because of that, you only set aside a budget for a tool.
-Never, ever, ever, just budget a tool.
-Outline full solution first and see how much you will need to implement it fully, with all the infrastructure changes, security considerations, connectors, databases etc. All of it.
-And the resource (I mean people) to maintain it because none of the tools run on their own.
-Again, don't budget for a tool, budget for a full solution.
+Never, ever, ever, only budget a tool.
+Outline the complete solution first and see how much you will need to implement it fully, with all the infrastructure changes, security considerations, connectors, databases etc. All of it.
+And the resource (I mean people) to maintain it because none of the tools run independently.
+Again, don't budget for a tool, budget for a complete solution.

-The number of times I have seen tools installed, then configured, excuse my French, in a half-arsed way, and the SAM people complaining that it's not working – I cannot count the times I've seen this.
+The number of times I have seen tools installed, then configured, excuse my French, in a half-arsed way, and the SAM people are complaining that it's not working – I cannot count the times I've seen this.
 The tool "is not working" because you aren't letting it do its job.
-What's the point collecting inventory from virtual servers if VMware connectors are not set up?
+What's the point of collecting inventory from virtual servers if VMware connectors are not set up?
 That's only half of the data, utterly useless on its own.

 As your infrastructure changes, the tool must follow.
-If you deploy something new – new cluster, new cloud etc. – and there is no automated discovery, you must configure the connectors manually.
-Forget to do it, and you'll lose visibility of that part of the infrastructure, you'll lose ability to track compliance and costs, and ultimately, to take the right decisions.
-Who's to blame then?
+If you deploy something new – a new cluster, new cloud etc. – and there is no automated discovery, you must configure the connectors manually.
+Forget to do it, and you'll lose visibility of that part of the infrastructure, lose the ability to track compliance and costs, and ultimately make the right decisions.
+Who's to blame, then?
 The tool?

 So, where to begin?